soomro30/zoppo/src/_work/jool.markdown

   ## The many beauties of digitalization

 section6: |
   JOOL saw the truth that many businesses are recognizing, and some are acting on.
 That information, when hoarded, becomes stagnant.
 It’s the very nature of information to be constantly moving, updating, changing – and shared.

   Digital portals like the one we built for JOOL open up direct, real-time channels for communication and changing information.
 For example, when JOOL brokers send an investment recommendation to a client through the portal, they can use automatic fields to fill in numerical information, pulled from the database.
 Their message remains updated and accurate down the krona, regardless of when it’s viewed.

 section7: |
   From here?
 So much is possible.
 Having taken this massive step in digitalization, JOOL has opened the floodgates of opportunity and possibilities for itself.
-A few of the portal expansions currently in the works are a robot advisory scheme, multiplayer online investing, and e-learning modules.
 ---